 Make Your 50th Your Best Bates Reunion

-- Visit familiar haunts and see how campus has changed, including new dorms, a refurbished Garcelon Field, and the new Bates College Store.
+- Visit familiar haunts and see how campus has changed, including new dorms, a refurbished Garcelon Field, Bonney Science Center, Veterans Plaza and the new Bates College Store.

-- Hear from faculty and senior leaders, including President Clayton Spencer.
+- Hear from senior leaders, including President Clayton Spencer.

-- Attend a lecture by distinguished alumni or join a Bates Outing Club excursion.
+- Attend alumni led programs or join a Bates Outing Club excursion.

 - Toast to the weekend at the annual Reunion Gala.